 I know from personal experience that Okinawa gets cold!
 When I took my first trip to the archipelago, in January 2018, it was absolutely frigid, to say nothing of how rainy and windy it was, with almost constant cloud-cover.
-To avoid cold weather in Okinawa, don’t visit between December and March.
+When is the best time to visit Okinawa?
+In my opinion, it’s not between December and March.

 Do you tip in Okinawa?

 As is the case throughout Japan, tipping is not customary in Okinawa.
 If you do try to tip, Okinawan people will assume you accidentally left the money behind, and chase after you with it.
 Save yourself the awkward exchange and don’t bother trying to tip in the first place!

 What is the best area to stay in Okinawa?